The SSH Proxy Decryption profile blocks risky SSH sessions

 The firewall doesn’t perform content and threat inspection

-between the SSH application and the SSH-tunnel application.
-If the
+the SSH application and the SSH-tunnel application.
+If the firewall

-firewall identifies SSH tunnels, it blocks the SSH tunneled traffic
+identifies SSH tunnels, it blocks the SSH tunneled traffic and restricts

 Unsupported Mode Checks.
 The firewall supports SSHv2.
 If you